Brazil police, military take to the field for World Cup

-RIO DE JANEIRO, June 10 (Reuters) - A crowd of about 200 soccer fans awaited the Dutch national team on Monday outside its temporary home at the Caesar Park hotel, a 23-story tower along Rio de Janeiro’s spectacular beachfront.
+RIO DE JANEIRO (Reuters) - A crowd of about 200 soccer fans awaited the Dutch national team on Monday outside its temporary home at the Caesar Park hotel, a 23-story tower along Rio de Janeiro’s spectacular beachfront.

 But their orange jerseys, placards and party hats weren’t the only thing odd at an entrance normally frequented by business executives and high-end tourists.